 The truth is, no one can tell you for sure whether it’s safe to go to Bali right now.
 Earthquakes are unpredictable – they literally cannot be predicted – and they don’t follow any discernible pattern.

-Just because there were several large earthquakes in Lombok recently, it doesn’t mean there are more to come.
-Just because those earthquakes were minor trembles in Bali, doesn’t mean Bali is necessarily safe.
+Just because there were several large earthquakes in Indonesia recently, it doesn’t mean there are more to come.
+Just because those earthquakes were only minor trembles in Bali, doesn’t mean Bali is necessarily safe.

-The truth is, we just don’t know what’s going to happen next in Lombok or Bali.
+The truth is, we just don’t know what’s going to happen next in Indonesia.

 So, is it safe to go to Bali right now or not?

-The answer is that it’s no more or less safe than it was when you first decided to come here.
-It’s no more or less safe than when you booked your ticket, or when your friends raved about their “holiday in paradise” last year.
+The answer is that it’s no more or less safe than it was when you first decided to go.
+It’s no more or less safe than when you booked your ticket or than when your friends raved about their “holiday in paradise”.

 Earthquakes in this region are frequent and hit without warning.